softwaresaved/smp-service/CustomiseDMPonlineForSMP.md

 ---

-## DMPonline branding - TODO

-There are a number of DCC and DMPonline-specific images and other media including logos, icons, stylesheets and branding.

-[code-branding.txt](./code-branding.txt) lists these and their usage.

-The relevant views/ files need to be updated to hide these images or media, or present new SMP-specific ones, to the users.

-The DCC and DMPonline logo should be presented in an SMP service, with a 'powered by DMPonline' statement and associated web-links.

-In addition, config/locales/en.yml needs to be updated with SMP-specific and Software Sustainability Institute-specific content.

----

-## Features not required for a prototype

-The following features are not needed for a prototype:

 ### Shibboleth authentication

+Shibboleth authentication is not required for a prototype SMP service.

-Shibboleth-specific UI content is defined in config/locales/en.yml.
-These allowed the associated views/ files that present this information to be identified.
+Shibboleth-specific user interface content is defined in config/locales/en.yml.
+These allowed the associated views/ files that present this information within the user interface to be identified.

 app/views/shared/_login_form.html.erb - login form on the DMPonline front page: